sateesh246/Task-Management-Syatem/README.md

 ## 📄 License

-This project is created for technical assessment purposes.
+This project is created as a personal learning and development initiative.
 All code is original and follows industry best practices.

 ---